-The collection of Ray Walston (1917-2001), an important and versatile actor whose career included the Broadway stage, motion pictures, and television (including his starring series role as "My Favorite Martian"), includes clippings, posters, videotapes, publicity photographs, scores, scripts, programs, awards, correspondence, original caricatures, and scrapbooks.
+The collection of Ray Walston (1917-2001), an important and versatile actor whose career spanned the Broadway stage, motion pictures, and television (such as his starring series role as "My Favorite Martian"), includes clippings, posters, videotapes, publicity photographs, scores, scripts, programs, awards, correspondence, original caricatures, and scrapbooks.

 The Richard Heron Ward (1910-1969) collection reflects the varied landscape of this British actor and producer's writings from the 1930s to the 1960s.
 Correspondence documents his role as founder and director of the Adelphi Players.

 The archive of New York Tribune theater critic William Winter (1836-1917) charts his career at the paper from 1865 to 1909.
 Winter also wrote biographies of the Jeffersons, Belasco, Booth, Irving and Ada Rehan, and published volumes of poems and reminiscences.
 Materials related to these works are also in the collection.
 A few manuscripts by and concerning others are present, most notably those of Winter's son, Jefferson Winter.